erikras/postmessage-client-server/README.md

 > A simple promise-based client and server to communicate between pages and iframes with postmessage.

+All data passed will be serialized with JSON.
+Uses [Q promises](https://github.com/kriskowal/q).

 ## Installation

 In your project dir: